webinar

 Agenda

-Most of the session is driven by your questions.
-Ask about accuracy, datasheets, false positives, edge cases, more examples, or where AI fits into your existing review workflow.
+The majority of the session is driven by attendee questions.
+Topics may include accuracy, datasheet interpretation, false positives, edge cases, additional examples, and how AI fits into existing design review workflows.

 Headshot of a team member